 One of the real-life officers who survived the battle was LT Rick Rescorla, who is the main figure on the cover of Gen. Moore's book on which the movie was based.
-A biography of Mr. Rescorla very interesting life was published in the mid 2000s called 'Heart of Lion'.
-He died in the 9/11 attacks while employed as head of security of Morgan Stanley, while making sure all the company's employees had gotten out pf the WTC (they had).
+A biography of Mr. Rescorla's very interesting life was published in the mid 2000s called 'Heart of Lion'.
+He died in the 9/11 attacks while employed as head of security for Morgan Stanley, while making sure all the company's employees had gotten out of the WTC (they had).

 Keni Thomas, who acted as both a military/technical advisor for and an extra in this film, fought in Mogadishu with the 3rd Battalion, 75th Ranger Regiment in 1993, the battle depicted in the film Black Hawk Down (2001).

 Although many of the names are never really seen or said throughout the movie, very careful attention was paid to ensure every member of the company was represented properly in the film.
 For every person that was a member of the company in real life, there was an actor on screen, most of which resembled the actual soldiers themselves.

 In the shot of the hospital nursery early in the movie one of the babies is named Papac, hand printed on a card attached to the bassinet.
 Michael Papac is the armorer for this film and given the massive scale of the arms and ammunition needed for filming, he played a central role in creating this movie.
 In fact, in the credits he is listed as Master Armorer and three assistants are credited as "weapons armorers."
 It is doubtful that any other movie has ever needed, and credited, four armorers.
 Naming the baby Papac so prominently was a well deserved tribute to his contributions.